null-syntax/tableTwo/README.md

 if using static data tableTwo is farely forgiving with html formatting.

     #latest update:
-    02/11/2016

-    added option 'enableColumnSettings' (bool) to enable non default column types.

-    added ability to set column types for both json and static data. toggle data is not yet reported to the json send function and may be overwritten if you change the column types.
+    03/11/2016
+    pre-release update, all functions work as expected but more are being added.
+    Please see the development list in the readme for more information.

+    added option 'mobileCondensedView' (bool) to condense view for mobile devices. added option array 'mobileDefaultColumns', these columns will remain by default in mobile view. added popover menu to hide/show columns.

     added the above to the readme log.

-    added mobile mobile view to development list

-    created the change log.

     #currently in development
     date column types
-    mobile view
-    event bindings for functions
+    mobile view - started and added (basic) event bindings for functions
     font edit menu
     toggle button column types - completed - documented